-In its final year of funding this project is for Mums who are isolated with no support networks of their own and have childcare in place.
+This project is for Mums who are isolated with no support networks of their own and have childcare in place.

-Meeting one-to-one with a worker/volunteer for up to 12 week.
+Meeting one-to-one with a worker/volunteer for up to 12 weeks.
 During this time, mums are encouraged to identify what they want to do and supported to find out what is available locally.
-Their worker will go with them to groups and activities until they are confident and comfortable to do this themselves.
+Their worker /volunteer will go with them to groups and activities until they are confident and comfortable to do this themselves.
 Mums have expressed an interest in finding out about wide range of activities including knitting, art and cooking groups, improving physical fitness through exercise classes, gym, yoga and swimming.
 This service allows mums to meet people, make friends and improve their self-confidence.

 Parent and Carer Group